Shelter and Food Emergency Response

 Strengthening Food Security

-SAFER activities promote household- and community-level food security.
+SAFER activities promote food security for displaced families.
 We provide high-quality, locally or regionally sourced flour to local bakeries to make fresh bread daily.
-This bread is distributed at camps and informal settlements, free-of-charge, and sold to host communities at discounted prices.
+This bread is distributed at camps and informal settlements every day, free-of-charge.

 General Banner